nealrobbins/liferay-docs/discover/commerce/articles/06-payment methods/00-payment-methods-intro.markdown

 ## Purchase Order

 Using a purchase order involves providing the buyer with an order form, and then invoicing her after the form is submitted.
-Follow these steps to give buyers to option to pay by purchase order:
+Follow these steps to give buyers the option to pay by purchase order:

 1. Go to *Site Menu* &rarr; *Commerce* &rarr; *Settings* and click on the